 - 300 g (2 cups and 2 tablespoons) all-purpose flour (dip and sweep)*

 - 150 g (⅔ cup)unsalted butter, at room temperature, cut into cubes

 - 2 large eggs

-- 105 g (1/2 cup) granulated sugar
+- 105 g (½ cup) granulated sugar**

-Add the flour and mix until the dough comes together.
+- Add the flour and mix until the dough comes together.
 Divide the dough in half.
-Form half of the dough into a disc and let it chill for 30 minutes in the freezer.
+Place one half on a plastic film and form into a disc or a square.

-Add cocoa powder to the dough that stays in the mixer and mix well totally incorporated.
-Form the dough into a disc and put it to the freezer and chill for 30 minutes.
+- Add cocoa powder to the dough that stays in the mixer and mix well.
+Place the cocoa dough on a plastic film and form into a disc or a square as well.
+Then let them chill for 30-45 minutes in the freezer.

-Preheat the oven to 350°F(177C°).
+- Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.

 - Remove the log from the freezer.
 If you don’t use the glass method, and want to make the flatten part round again, you can roll that part on a worksurface a couple of times to give its rounded shape again.
 Cut the log into ⅕inches (5mm) slices.
 Place them on the baking sheet almost 2 inches (5cm) apart as they expand during baking and bake for 10 minutes or until the edges of the cookies slightly change color.
 The cookies will become crunchy as they cool.
 For soft cookies, you can bake for almost 8 minutes until the cookies set.

 Update Notes: I published this post first on Feb 16, 2017.
 I include some new information today such as showing how to make them more swirl if you like.